Club Deportivo Palestino: History

-1978−present

-In 1978 the club won their second league title, this time the team was led by Chilean captain Elías Figueroa.
-In this campaign they set a new record in the domestic tournament, for the number of games unbeaten and soon won the Copa Chile to claim the league and cup double.

-In 2004 the club became a registered company, but the change of status did not bring the expected improvement in results.
-In 2006 they finished in 18th place out of 20 teams, forcing them to face a play-off against Fernandez Vial to keep their place in the top flight.
-Ultimately the club would triumph thus preserving their spot within the Chilean first division.
+In 1978, the club won their second league title; this time the team was led by Chilean captain Elías Figueroa.
+In this campaign, they set a new record in the domestic tournament for the number of games unbeaten and soon won the Copa Chile to claim the league and cup double.
+In 2004, the club became a registered company, but the change of status did not bring the expected improvement in results.
+In 2006, they finished in 18th place out of 20 teams, forcing them to win a play-off against Fernandez Vial to keep their place in the top flight.

-The club made a surprising run to the final of the Clausura 2008 tournament, where they lost to champions Colo-Colo.
-Following this success, the club intends to float on the Chilean and Palestinian stock exchanges.
+In the early 2000s, Chilean-Palestinian coach Nicola Hadwa recruited diaspora players for the Palestine national team.
+One notable player, Roberto Kettlun, born and raised in Chile, chose to represent Palestine and eventually moved to the West Bank to play for clubs such as Hilal Al-Quds and Ahli Al-Khaleel.
+He later returned to Palestino as sporting director, aiding in player recruitment and club development.

+Palestino ended a 40-year trophy drought in 2018 by winning the Copa Chile, defeating Audax Italiano in the finals.
+Former Inter Milan and West Ham player Luis Jiménez, a Palestino academy graduate, returned late in his career to captain the team to victory.
+Following their domestic success, Palestino competed in the 2019 Copa Libertadores, facing top clubs such as Club Atlético River Plate and SC Internacional.
+While they did not progress far, the campaign elevated the club’s profile.
+As of October 2023, renewed conflict in Gaza has led the club to increase awareness and fundraising efforts related to Palestine.